oven-sh/bun/docs/api/fetch.md

 ### Preconnect to a host

-To preconnect to a host, you can use the `http.prefetch` API.
+To preconnect to a host, you can use the `fetch.preconnect` API.
 This API is useful when you know you'll need to connect to a host soon and want to start the initial DNS lookup, TCP socket connection, and TLS handshake early.

 ```ts
 import { fetch } from "bun";